Twalord/PykeBot/README.md

 ## Usage

-Running main.py will result in a test output.
-The main loop still needs to be implemented.
+Running main.py will start the Discord Bot which will await commands.

 ## TODO

 - implement scraping for ESL page
 - implement scraping for challengermode
-- implement main loop
-- implement Discord API interface
 - implement scraping for toornament
 - implement SINN League stalker